2018 Akron Zips football team

 The 2018 Akron Zips football team represented the University of Akron in the 2018 NCAA Division I FBS football season.
 They were led by seventh-year head coach Terry Bowden and played their home games at InfoCision Stadium–Summa Field in Akron, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 4–8, 2–6 in MAC play to finish in a tie for fourth place in the East Division.

 On December 2, Akron fired head coach Terry Bowden.
 He finished at Akron with a seven-year record of 35–52.
 On December 14, the school hired Chattanooga head coach Tom Arth for the head coaching job.

-Previous season

-The Zips finished the 2017 season 7–7, 6–2 in MAC play to win the East Division.
-They lost to Toledo in the MAC Championship.
-They received an invitation to play in the Boca Raton Bowl where they lost to Florida Atlantic.